digitsensitive/astar-typescript/README.md

 });
 ```

-Set the `heuristic function` (Manhatten, Euclidean, Chebyshev or Octile):
+Set the `heuristic function` (Manhattan, Euclidean, Chebyshev or Octile):

 ``` ts
 this.aStarInstance = new AStarFinder({